Dynamic Services (formerly Dynamic DMARC) provides you with the ability to manage your SPF, DKIM, DMARC, and MTA-STS records from within OnDMARC.

 Want to learn more before proceeding?
 Check out our collection on the topic!

 On the MTA-STS tab, click the Generate Records button to create the needed records to setup your policies.

 Once the platform has generated the needed records, it will display them and you will need to add them to your DNS provider.
+If your DNS provider does not support NS delegation, use the dropdown to change to CNAME delegation.
 Once you've added them, click the green Check DNS button.
 Keep in mind it make take several hours for the records to be picked up and visible by our resolvers.